ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 However, this simplicity in the API hides a little complexity.
 Creating a new Article is not the same as Updating one, Reading one, or Deleting one.

-When we're creating a new article we shouldn't have to include all the fields that you might retrieve from the service.
+When we're creating a new article, we shouldn't have to include all the fields that you might retrieve from the service.
 The 'created date' or 'posted by', for example, should be set by the server, not the client.
 We won't have values for a comments list or number of views.

 The different between the simple Get structure and the Create or Update structures is the difference between Query and Command.

 Queries are for when we want to read the data back from a system or service, and we typically get all the data.
 Commands are when we want to modify the data, and we typically *don't* have to provide all the readable data, because we don't have it, or aren't allowed to modify it.

-### Responsibility Seggregation
+### Responsibility Segregation

-To implement these Commands we typically change the API and have imperative endpoints, like /api/createarticle To implement these rules we typically change the API and have imperative endpoints, like */api/createarticle*.
+To implement these Commands we typically change the API and have imperative endpoints, like /api/createarticle To implement these rules, we typically change the API and have imperative endpoints, like */api/createarticle*.
 Then we create a simple model like a CreateArticleRequest model that only contains the fields the client is allowed to set on the client side and we use that in the PUT.

-Doing this means we have a different Command model and Read model and we have seggregated the logic that performs the associted actions.
+Doing this means we have a different Command model and Read model and we have segregated the logic that performs the associated actions.

 So there are 2 reasons people want to use CQRS.
 The first we already covered, when there are business rules that prevent you from wanted to have the models the same, like the client wants to request a Create by providing core information, and the read model provides much more data, like the Created-Date.

 The second good space for using CQRS is when there is work that needs to be done on the inputs to transform them into a read model.

 Lets say for example that the CreateArticleRequest contains the article body in Markdown format, but the read model is HTML so it can easily be displayed in a browser.
-This is a good example for the type of seggregation between the Create and Update commands the Read queries.
+This is a good example for the type of segregation between the Create and Update commands the Read queries.

 Often this type of CQRS implementation will actually involve more than one type of storage for this data.

 The simplest will be a cache of the read data.
-So the database has the body of the article stored in markdown, and when the client reads it, it's taken from the database, converted to HTML and then returned to the client, potentially being added to a cache to improve furture read performance of the same articles.
+So, the database has the body of the article stored in markdown, and when the client reads it, it's taken from the database, converted to HTML and then returned to the client, potentially being added to a cache to improve future read performance of the same articles.

 The more involved implementation would mean the create requests that are sent to the server are stored somewhere, perhaps a database table, and then there is a background process that renders the Markdown in HTML and write the actual Article to the final Article collection.
 This would enable improved read performance on all articles as you wouldn't need to convert on the fly.